Bridie Kennedy

-Bridie Kennedy (born 23 September 1999) is an Australian rules footballer who plays for Sydney in the AFL Women's (AFLW).
-She previously played for Carlton.
+Bridie Kennedy (born 23 September 1999) is an Australian rules footballer who played for Carlton and Sydney in the AFL Women's (AFLW).

-She played junior representative football with the Dandenong Stingrays in the TAC Cup Girls competition where she was a co-winner of the league's best and fairest award in 2017.
+She played junior representative football with the Dandenong Stingrays in the TAC Cup Girls competition where she was a co-winner of the league's best and fairest award in 2017 with future teammate Chloe Molloy.
 She also played state league football that year with Cranbourne in the VFL Women's competition and previously played local junior football with Dromana.